 - Let bread rest 5 minutes before cutting into it.
 Serve bread fresh and warm, with your favorite blend of good olive oil, freshly ground black pepper, and balsamic vinegar!

-Be sure your yeast is very fresh, to ensure a good rise.
-Replace yeast if it’s been sitting in pantry a long time.
+- Be sure your yeast is very fresh, to ensure a good rise.
+Replace yeast if it’s been sitting in pantry for a long time.
+Tip: Store newly purchased yeast in the freezer for longer shelf life.